 - Improve understanding of Lower Mainland flood risk and increase awareness

 - Support investment and actions to reduce flood risk, avoid the creation of new risk, and build resilience of communities, ecosystems and critical infrastructure

 - Strengthen flood risk governance in the Lower Mainland.

-Once flood authorities have provided input on Draft 1 of the Strategy, Draft 2 will be prepared in spring 2021.
-FBC will invite a second round of input by flood authorities and regional organizations with flood-related responsibilities.
+Following this first round of input from flood authorities on Draft 1 of the Strategy, Draft 2 will be the focus of discussion and development.
+FBC will invite a second round of input by flood authorities and regional organizations having flood-related responsibilities.

-The final draft of the strategy is expected near the end of 2021.
-It will be for flood authorities in the region to endorse the strategy, determine priorities and an implementation plan.
+It will be for flood authorities in the region to endorse a regional strategy, determine priorities and an implementation plan.
 To learn more, see an overview on Phases 1 to 3 of the LMFMS.